Reiningecho90/chances-discord-bot-public/README.md

 - Purged to Update-Archive.txt (12/15/2021)
 - Updated issue on code file and responses (12/15/2021)
 - Brainstorming for the next update has begun.
 Some features will be updated, info to come with v1.2 rollout and v1.3 development starting (12/15/2021)
+- Everything is ready for release, repo will be inactive due to holidays (12/20/2021)